hpwit/ESPLiveScript/README.md

 *  3 fps: for Lua script

 This is indeed due do the large number of pixels needed to be calculated for my panel.
 Hence none of these language will make the cut for me.

+In the sc_examples directory you will find examples of complexe scripts.

 **So I have decided also give it a go.
 Can I also conceive a 'language' to program led animations.**